Looking For A Declaration Of Compliance?

 Protein stabilization and clarification are two critical steps to satisfying consumer expectations for a bright wine.
 While both steps prevent haze formation, one to remove heat sensitive proteins, the other suspended solids, the traditional commercial processes are typically carried out in consecutive phases adding labor, time and waste to the winemaking process.
 With Pall's new Oenoflow PRO XL System with Oenofine Functionality Installed, wineries can now combine these operations into a single cost saving process step.

 Crafting a wine's inimitable bouquet while maintaining optimal intensity of flavor along with a beautiful color is the goal of every winemaker.
 However, in some cases, wine may have an off-taste flavor or color as contaminants can jeopardize the winemaker’s efforts.
 Activated carbon filtration using carbon-impregnated sheets or sheet-based modules, or carbon beds, fixes color and flavor issues.
 Pall offers adsorptive filtration technology which achieves color, flavor and/or odor correction.
 These filters have an extremely high adsorptive capacity in the filter sheet matrix and for small batches and batch corrections, carbon impregnated sheets and modules offer a simple and easy way to treat wine.
-Learn more about Seitz® AKS FB which is I.O.V (International of Vine and Wine) compliant activated carbon media.
+Learn more about Seitz® AKS FB which is I.O.V (International Organization of Vine and Wine) compliant activated carbon media.

 Ready to learn more?
 We can help find the right wine filtration solution for your needs.
 Contact us.